 The backbone of losing weight is eating less and exercising more.
 Focus on fruits, vegetables, whole grains, and lean protein.
 Aim for physical activity every day, and set a goal so you have something to work toward.
 For example, try walking around the block without stopping, or simply walking for 15 straight minutes.
 It might be hard at first, but it will get easier as exercise becomes part of your regular routine.

 Each person is unique, so our weight loss experts provide recommendations based on your specific needs.
-If lifestyle changes and medication don’t work, Atlanta Body Institute’s bariatric surgeon, Dr. Ibikunle, can perform gastric bypass, gastric sleeve, or balloon procedures.
+If lifestyle changes and medication don’t work there are options.
+IBI Healthcare Institute’s bariatric surgeon, Dr. Ibikunle, can perform gastric bypass, gastric sleeve, or balloon procedures.

 Don’t let chronic obesity keep you from living the life you want.
 We have offices conveniently located in Atlanta, Loganville, and Tampa, Florida.
 So contact us today to schedule an appointment.